 Course Description: This full-year course comprises a thorough survey of the modern principles of chemistry.
 Emphasis during the first semester is on atomic and molecular structure, quantitative relationships, thermodynamics and electrochemistry.
 In the second semester the emphasis is on physical and chemical equilibria, kinetics and descriptive chemistry.

-School District: Danbury High School, Newtown, Bethel, Brookfield Immaculate, New Fairfield
+School Districts: Danbury High School, Newtown, Bethel, Brookfield, Immaculate, New Fairfield

 Course Description: An introduction to the practices of statistics, for non-science or math majors, which emphasizes elementary data analysis and inference.
 Topics include correlation, regression, probability models, estimation, and hypothesis testing.
 Examples will be selected from many fields, such as anthropology, business, medicine, psychology, sociology, and education.
 Students will be expected to use appropriate computer software.

-School District: Danbury High School, Newtown, Bethel, Brookfield Immaculate, New Fairfield
+School Districts: Danbury High School, Newtown, Bethel, Brookfield, Immaculate, New Fairfield

 Course Description: Calculus I will introduce students to the ideas and applications of single variable differential calculus and to the foundations of single variable integral calculus.
 This will include, but not be limited to, the definitions and applications of limits, continuity, the derivative, and the definite and indefinite integral.
 Students will be expected both to become proficient with basic skills and to demonstrate an understanding of the underlying principles of the subject.
 Students should expect to make appropriate use of technology in this course.
 Knowledge of Precalculus will be assumed, in particular knowledge of lines, polynomials, rational functions, trigonometric functions, and exponential and logarithmic functions.
 Students are also expected to be proficient with algebra.

-School District: Danbury High School, Bethel, New Fairfield
+School Districts: Danbury High School, Bethel, New Fairfield

 Course Description: Calculus II will introduce students to a variety of new techniques of integration, to some applications of integration, and to sequences and series.
 Students will be expected both to become proficient with basic skills and to demonstrate an understanding of the underlying principles of the subject.
 Students should expect to make appropriate use of technology in this course.
 Knowledge of Calculus I will be assumed, in particular knowledge of the rules and concepts behind differentiation and basic integration.